AbuSuudy/FinalYearProject/ReadMe.md

 ![chrome_2017-08-24_13-52-05](https://user-images.githubusercontent.com/15980314/29667212-738d30b6-88d3-11e7-969b-91e741e85a68.png)

 ### Packed Bubble
-This is pretty much a treemap as it’s also another hierarchal data visualisation.
+This is pretty much the same as treemap as it’s also another hierarchal data visualisation.
 It is not as space efficient as a treemap but I would say the hierarchy of the data is more apparent.
 This may make the visualisation easier to understand.
-The data shows how much movement is detected in each hour of the day.
+The data shows how much movement is detected in each hour of the day from the Arduino.
 The larger the white circles the larger the amount of movement taking place in that hour.

 ![chrome_2017-08-24_13-56-04](https://user-images.githubusercontent.com/15980314/29667358-fb2e3fba-88d3-11e7-99fe-f645e9cd8a09.png)